-Carrion flower is a native perennial forb with annual stems, that are unbranched and reach from one to three feet.
-Tendrils are few and short or entirely absent.
+Upright Carrion flower is a native perennial forb with annual stems, that are moderately branched and reach from one to three feet.
+Tendrils are normally absent.
 Stems are smooth and have no prickles and with blade-less bracts below the leaves.

 The leaves are alternate and located on the upper 1/2 to 2/3rds of the stem.
 They can number up to 20 but usually less than 10; they are widely oval in shape, with parallel veins, and with a rounded to shortly pointed tip.
 Bases are truncate to heart-shaped.
 Leaf margins are generally smooth.
 The undersides are with fine hair.
 Smilax leaves are unusual in that they lack an abscission layer to separate the leaf at the end of the season.
 Instead the upper portion of the leaf stalk (the petiole) softens and disintegrates, allowing the leaf to fall off leaving a short stub.
 The leaf stalk of S. ecirrhata is shorter than the leaf blade.

 The inflorescence consists of one to three ball-like umbels that are about 1 and 1/2 inches wide that form at the end of a stalk that rises from small bracts on the lower stem.
 Each umbel can have up to 25 flowers.
 Plants of the Smilax genus are dioecious, that is, male and female flowers are separate and on separate plants.

 Flowers: The 6-part flowers are minute and have 6 greenish-yellow tepals, each 3.5 to 4.5 mm long.
 Male flowers (staminate) have 6 stamens whose filaments more or less the same length as the anthers.
 Female flowers (pistillate) have a pistil with a 3-parted recurved stigma (style may be absent) and may have 6 infertile stamens (staminodes).
 Each flower is on a short stalk.
 Flowers have a scent of death when open, hence the common name.

 Fruit: In Autumn a round fruit cluster is formed of 3/8 inch diameter blue-black berries that each contain 2 to 4 seeds.

 Habitat: The plant grows from a short, woody rhizomatous base.
 A plant of moist woods growing best in partial sun, but is adaptable to full sun to full shade.